 - Apply clinical decision support at the point of care.

 - Generate lists of patients who need care and use them to reach out to patients, e.g., reminders, care instructions, etc.

 - Report to patient registries for quality improvement, public reporting, etc.

-- Provide patients and families with timely access to data, knowledge and tools to make informed decisions and to manage their health.
+- Provide patients and families with timely access to data, knowledge, and tools to make informed decisions and manage their health.

 - Exchange meaningful clinical information among professional health care team members.

 - Ensure privacy and security protections for confidential information through operating policies, and technologies and compliance with applicable law.

 - Provide transparency of data sharing to the patient.

 These Care Goals were slated for implementation through a series of Objectives and Measures.
 And these Objectives and Measures were scheduled for implementation over a four-year period between 2011 and 2015.

 Meaningful Use Criteria has Evolved: Stage 1 and Stage 2